Anomalous pumping in the non-Hermitian Rice-Mele model

-On further increasing the parameter $\gamma$, we observe an unconventional pumping phenomena which is unique to non-Hermitian system and do not have any Hermitian analog.
+On further increasing the parameter $\gamma$, we observe an anomalous pumping phenomenon which is unique to non-Hermitian system and does not have any Hermitian analogue.
 In this case, the in-gap states are found for both trivial and non-trivial protocols as shown in Fig.~\ref{fig:complex_instantaneous_spectrum_gamma_1.9_cat}.
 Similar to the conventional cases, the energies of in-gap states are real.
 However, these states are localized over a single unit cell at the right boundary for all the protocols (see Fig.~\ref{fig:complex_instantaneous_spectrum_gamma_1.9_cat} (g-i)).
-This is in contrast to the earlier non-Hermitian cases where edge modes move from one boundary to another either with non-Hermitian parameter $\gamma$ or with time ($t/T$).
-We call this as a ``trivial charge pump" as the topological invariant remains same as before.
+This is in contrast to the earlier non-Hermitian cases where edge modes move from one boundary to another either with the non-Hermitian parameter $\gamma$ or with time ($t/T$).
+We will soon topologically characterize these in-gap states using the non-Bloch chern number.
 Additionally, the large $\gamma$ also leads to shifting of in-gap states either from the zone center (clockwise) or from the zone boundary (anticlockwise) of the full cycle to the zone boundary (clockwise) or to the zone center (anticlockwise) of the complete cycle.
 This is attributed to the change in the parameters, $v_l$ and $v_r$ due to $\gamma$.
-We further point out that the appearance of the in-gap states in the trivial protocol is reflected in the GBZ spectrum.
-For weak and moderate $\gamma$ the GBZ spectrum for clockwise and anticlockwise substantially differ from the trivial one as shown in Fig.~(\ref{fig:GBZ_large_gamma}) (a-c) .
-However, at large $\gamma$, the spectrum resembles the GBZ spectrum of non-trivial protocols ( Fig.~\ref{fig:GBZ_large_gamma} (d-f)).
+In the dynamic scenario, the pumping phenomena can also be achieved by altering the system size $N$ while keeping $\gamma$ fixed (Appendix \ref{appen A2}).
+This distinct feature portrays the system-size-dependent topological transitions in the 1+1D RM model similar to the static case.